-- The levels of progress made in English and Mathematics by each student. - The number of students with special educational needs attaining specified levels in National Curriculum assessments - Average reading improvement of each student receiving support with reading and numeracy - The amount of identified teaching/support time available to support ALN students - The quality and number of planned programs of intervention and support as evidenced by progression planning. - All schemes of work which show evidence of differentiation for students with ALN - INSET time allocated to staff development with reference to special educational needs - The proportion of parents/corporate parents attending or contributing to reviews and consultations - Staff fulfil the expectations of the school in carrying out procedures for special needs and produce the necessary paperwork e.g. IEP's, Reviews, Reports, Class organization for Special Needs, differentiated work etc. - Recommendations by external agencies are acted upon and incorporated into the curriculum. - students are confident and well motivated and are making measurable progress
+- Progress made by learners with ALN (progress against TLP targets, EHCP/Statement/IDP outcomes, teacher assessment data) - The amount of identified teaching/support time available to support ALN students - The quality and number of planned programs of intervention and support as evidenced by progression planning.

+- All schemes of work which show evidence of differentiation for students with ALN - INSET time allocated to staff development with reference to special educational needs - The proportion of parents/corporate parents attending or contributing to reviews and consultations - Staff fulfil the expectations of the school in carrying out procedures for special needs and produce the necessary paperwork e.g. TLP's, Reviews, Reports, Class organization for Special Needs, differentiated work etc. - Recommendations by external agencies are acted upon and incorporated into the curriculum. - Students are confident and well motivated and are making measurable progress